 When John Lennon was assassinated, someone made a graffiti on the wall in Prague.
 It was covered numerous time, but always manage to pop-up again.
 Now the John Lennon wall attracts numerous visitors, as the wall is very popular to take photos and sign your name on it too.

 Food in Prague

 Believe it or not, but Czech Republic is not just about the beer.
-You will find lots of interesting dishes in traditional restaurants, which Prague has many – goulash, bread dumplings, roasted duck, sausages, sweet dumplings with fruit, sauerkraut.
+You will find lots of interesting dishes in traditional restaurants for which the food is slowly getting on the list of best tourist attractions in prague.
+Goulash, bread dumplings, roasted duck, sausages, sweet dumplings with fruit and sauerkraut to name a few.
 Locals like to enjoy the local beer with fried cheese too.
 You will see lots of Trdelnik stands in the old city center, but don’t be fooled by them – even though you will read that this is a typical and traditional dessert, it is far from it.
 Trdelnik was imported from Slovakia about 2 decades ago and due to good marketing, now everyone things, this is traditional Czech dessert.
 If you want to try something traditional and sweet, make sure to try Kolači.
 We have eaten some great ones at farmer’s market.
 If you are not into beer, order yourself the Kofola – some kind of Czech Coca-Cola.

 Prague offers plenty different museums – from the traditional ones like city museum, but there are many bizarre museums in Prague too – one of them is for sure the world’s only sex toys museum.
 Another strange museum is the museum of toilets.